epadam/Production-Time-Series-Prediction-System/README.md

 https://github.com/epadam/production-level-data-analysis/new/master/k8s

 ## Machine Learning Project in Production

 ### Data Engineering

 Please see the instruction in the folder:

 ### Model Developing and Deploying Process

-Here we use bike sharing dataset as example
+Here we use bike sharing dataset as example, we split the dataset to half and trigger the retraining when upload the other half to gcs.

 1. Set up the parameters and load dataset from database, feature store or, file storage